renpy/renpy/sphinx/source/keymap.rst

 "pad_*button*_release".
 Analog axis events have the form "pad_*axis*_pos", "pad_*axis*_neg", or "pad_*axis*_zero".
 If held down, a second gamepad binding is generated, withe the "repeat\_" prefix.

+Gamepads that do not work without special initialization are disabled by default.
+This includes the Nintendo Switch Pro Controller, which requires special initialization to work on a PC.
+This blocklisting is controlled by :var:`config.controller_blocklist`.